NGCMan/Neutrino-Multiverse/README.md

-Credit to Patashu for Break_infinity.js!
+Credit to Patashu for Break_infinity.js, and credit to username5243 for the base code.